acroscopic/CHSH/README.md

 ├── Aer_Qasm.py            # Noisy simulation of the CHSH Experiment
 ├── Aer_StateVector.py     # Noiseless simulation of the CHSH Experiment
-├── CHSH_Experiment.py     # The CHSH Experiment for IBM Quantum Hardware ├── CHSH.tex               # LaTeX Document to generate CHSH.pdf
+├── CHSH_Experiment.py     # The CHSH Experiment for IBM Quantum Hardware ├── Tex_files.zip          # LaTeX files to generate CHSH_Paper.pdf
 ├── CHSH_Paper.pdf         # Exposition of all required information. **READ ME** ├── GSPlotter.py           # Plotting software that I wrote for MatPlotLib ├── Data.py                # Used for succesively running simulations for plot generation